jenkinsci/vectorcast-execution-plugin/README.md

 checking the Use Continuous Integration License checkbox.
 If you do not have Continuous Integration License, do not check this box as you will encounter licensing errors.

+If the user wishes to call the Jenkins job from another Pipeline job, check the box to parameterize the Jenkinsfile.
+This will add a parameter to the pipeline job (VCAST_PROJECT_DIR) that will be used by the VectorCAST pipeline job to locate the VectorCAST/Manage project.

 Additionally, if a shared artifact directory is specified, VectorCAST/Manage will execute jobs independently, but have a central location for storing the build artifacts.
 This option can be used to accelerate testing by use